Platypus232-perry/paper-jekyll-theme/_posts/2025-07-22-uploading-image.md

 ---
 layout: post
 title: "Teachable Machine"
-description: ""This our projects can classify waste for human by using AI"
+description: "This our projects can classify waste for human by using AI"
 date: 2025-07-22
 tags: [test, style]
 comments: true